-Division of Student Life
+Offices of Student Life and Dean of Students

-The Division of Student Life provides the life-long learning opportunities and services that help students succeed and make the most of their Georgia Tech experience by developing student leadership, cultivating healthy lifestyles, facilitating student transition and support and nurturing cultural awareness and the educational growth of students.
-The Office of the Vice President for Student Life and Dean of Students provides advocacy and comprehensive support for students.
+The Offices of Student Life and Dean of Students provides the life-long learning opportunities and services that help students succeed and make the most of their Georgia Tech experience by developing student leadership, cultivating healthy lifestyles, facilitating student transition and support and nurturing cultural awareness and the educational growth of students.
+The Offices of Student Life and Dean of Students provide advocacy and comprehensive support for students.
 This office assists students in the resolution of problems, provides information and referrals to campus resources, and promotes initiatives that address students' needs and interests.
 For more information, visit studentlife.gatech.edu or call 404-894-6367.